colts70/DFH-SFH-isn-t-just-an-AI-grounding-protocol.-It-s-a-SEO-cheat-code-AI-compatibility-layer-canonical-/README.md

 a sitemap

 For the first time ever, AI knows instead of guesses.

-That is priceless for businesses.
+And that is priceless for business.

 3. 30-Second Implementation